eoeair/cenv/README.md

 * ROCM: 7.0.1
 * CUDA: >= 12.3
 ## Container Usage
-1. oci: `docker run -it`, See the `runArgs` section of the devcontainer config file for more options.
+1. oci: `podman run -it`, See the `runArgs` section of the devcontainer config file for more options.
 2. devcontainer(VScode): `cp -r .devcontainer WORKDIR`

 ## Note